UniqueNetwork/unique_docs/docs/tutorials/minting/setup-environment.md

 In this tutorial, we will walk you through setting up your development environment.
 We'll cover the installation of git, node.js, and ensuring that everything is properly configured.

-> 💡 If you have prior knowledge of Node.js, npm, and Git, feel free to skip this guide and proceed directly to the [main section](./README.md).

 ### 1. Install Node.js

 There are various methods to install Node on your machine.
 We recomend to use [nvm for Mac](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows).